-The first step in the overall analysis was to investigate the mean and minimum night flows for a 2-week period in Winter.
+The first step in the overall analysis was to investigate the mean and minimum night flows for a 2week period in Winter.
 This season was selected as a baseline for household water use, as it is less likely to include large amounts of irrigation and outdoor use.
 This facilitates the identification of leaks and appliances within the dataset.
 The survey also contained questions that allowed households to self-report any instances of leakage or any drips that they were aware of.
 In their responses, 5 out of the 66 dwellings reported a drip (either a toilet cistern or a tap), while 1 dwelling reported a leak (an outside tap).

 Minimum night flows within the fortnight allow a quick check on any potential leaks or drips.
 Figure 9 illustrates the time series of hourly water use for one of the dwellings.
 Any long periods with consistently high water use (particularly overnight) may indicate the presence of a leak or drip.
-Minimum night flow is defined as "the minimum 1 h flow rate recorded during the night period, normally defined as being between midnight and 6am" (Pearson, 2019).
-Although this often occurs between 2am and 4am in urban situations (and the choice of definition did not have a significant effect on the MNF results), within the current dataset the minimum night flow across all dwellings occurred at 1am.
-Figure 10 plots the daily mean and minimum night flows for the same dwelling and over the same fortnight as in Figure 9, where the minimum night flows are calculated from the 1 h flow occurring from 0100 to 0200.
-Water use during this period is typically very low, such that any leaks will be more readily identified from MNF data.
+Figure 10 plots the daily mean and minimum night flows over the fortnight, where the minimum night flows are calculated from 2am to 4am.
+Water use during this time period is typically very low, such that any leaks will be more readily identified from MNF data.